george-edwards/tardis-radio/README.md

 # tardis-radio

+edit: this project was featured in the official Raspberry Pi magazine! [link](https://magazine.raspberrypi.com/articles/time-machine-radio)

 Time machine radio on the Raspberry Pi Zero.

-(featured in the official Raspberry Pi magazine - https://magazine.raspberrypi.com/articles/time-machine-radio)

 The frequency has been replaced with each decade from the 20th century.
 'Tuning' a given decade results in playback of media that was broadcast over the radio in Australia.
 This was a Christmas present for Dad, 2021.